Admissions Requirements

 See the end of this page if you are a non-native English speaker but have studied in the US.

-Applicants are considered on the basis of their courses, grades, letters of recommendation, test scores (basic and advanced GRE, TOEFL, and TSE), and other supporting material.
-Letters of recommendation should preferably be from mathematics professors, or faculty from another scientific discipline, who know the applicant well, and who can comment on the applicant’s abilities, accomplishments, and potential for research in applied mathematics and computational science.
+Applicants are considered based on their courses, grades, letters of recommendation, test scores (basic and advanced GRE, TOEFL, and TSE), and other supporting material.
+Letters of recommendation should preferably be from mathematics professors, or faculty from another scientific discipline, who know the applicant well and can comment on the applicant’s abilities, accomplishments, and potential for research in Applied Mathematics and Computational Science.

 Applicants are required to submit a personal statement with their application.
-This personal statement should address the applicant’s specific interest in AMCS as well as how the applicant’s interests align with the research interests of the AMCS faculty.
+This personal statement should address the applicant’s specific interest in AMCS and how the applicant’s interests align with the research interests of the AMCS faculty.
 Applicants should mention specific AMCS faculty members whose research is of interest to them.
 This personal statement will serve as a writing sample; no additional writing sample is required.

-Applicants should indicate the final degree that they hope to be awarded from the Penn AMCS Graduate Program (either M.A., or Ph.D.).
-Students who intend to obtain an M.A. on the way to a Ph.D. at Penn should indicate that they intend to get a PhD.
+Applicants should indicate the final degree they hope to be awarded from the Penn AMCS Graduate Program (either M.A. or Ph.D.).
+Students who intend to obtain an M.A. on the way to a Ph.D. at Penn should indicate they intend to get a PhD.
 Masters students are not generally eligible to receive financial aid.

 Please Note: